 We now know what blackheads are, and how to remove them.
-Usually, if you gradually remove the blackhead, it won’t leave such a huge hole.
-Removing blackheads will certainly leave holes because those holes are there in the first place!
+Usually, if you gradually remove the blackhead, it won’t leave such a deep blackhead hole.
+However, removing a blackhead will certainly leave at least something of a hole, because those holes are there in the first place!

-However, you should never think of “filling them”.
-Filling them with anything will just cause the pore to be blocked.
+Filling a blackhead hole with anything will just cause the pore to be blocked.
 That could result in another blackhead or worse– an infection.
 Think about pimples and acne.

-In case you had a blackhead removed and you end up having larger pores that look like bigger holes, you can just let time naturally shrink it.
+Yes.
+If you removed a blackhead and ended up with a larger pore that looks like a big blackhead hole, you can just let time naturally shrink it.
 Enlarged pores will usually heal on their own without the need for any intervention.

 They are just enlarged at the moment.

-What you should really focus on is to prevent those pores from being blocked once again.
+What you should really focus on is preventing those pores from being blocked once again.
 That will eventually lead to another blackhead.
 Preventing clogs on the pores is your best chance of preventing blackheads from appearing again.